mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 sequestered so that visitors are unlikely to see them unless they are taken on a tour of the ship.
-The Marine Escort barracks are located above and below the Emperor’s quarters and near the configurable commons.
+The Marine Escort barracks are located above and below the Emperor's quarters and near the configurable commons.

 TL15 TONS COST (MCR)
 Hull 10,000 tons, Streamlined — 600